Bike test: Expedition tourers

 The Rohloff delivers a more expedition-like bottom gear of just under 20in.
 It’s worth emphasising, however, that both Spa and Thorn can specify the gears to your particular preferences.

 Both bikes have Brooks saddles – the Thorn a leather B17 and the Spa a more modern Cambium C17 with a nylon chassis.
 I feared the worst with the leather saddle, having never got on with them before.
-Yet while I preferred the firm-but-comfortable Cambium, the B17 was okay too.
-The honey colour sets off the Thorn’s gunmetal paintwork nicely too.
+Yet while I preferred the firm-but-comfortable Cambium, the B17 was OK too.
+The honey colour sets off the Thorn’s gunmetal paintwork nicely.

 The ride

-There’s no surprise that both Spa and Thorn have delivered very comfortable bikes – steel frames and the sort of super wide rubber that would have been unheard of a few years ago will do that.
-In spite of their differing wheels sizes, the rides of the two bikes have much in common.
+It’s no surprise that both Spa and Thorn have delivered very comfortable bikes – steel frames and the sort of super wide rubber that would have been unheard of a few years ago will do that.
+In spite of their differing wheels sizes, the two bikes’ rides have much in common.

 Once the tyres are taken into account, the overall wheel diameters aren't radically different.
 Many of the geometry numbers are within a few millimetres of each other too.
 The Spa is taller at the front, made even more so by the spacers, but both bikes major on stability and comfort rather than speed.
 And both carry your kit ungrudgingly, like an Olympic weight lifter.